Pallas's pika: Ecosystem roles

 Pallas's pika mostly are found in more arid type climates.
 They have shown to play a role in not only seed dispersal and vegetation, but the alteration of site conditions.
 This alteration through burrowing, has led to plant growth and increased soil nutrients.
 This is a clear representation of allogenic ecosystem engineering.

 Mating and reproduction

-Pallas's pikas are only monogamous.
-Mating is between male and females.
-Their litter size contains an average of 5 young and around 2.7 litters per year.
-Reproduction will only occur in the summer.
-Most young by day 19 are able to consume solid food and are sexually mature as soon as 4 weeks.
+Pallas's pikas form monogamous pairs.
+The averages litter size is 5, with 2.7 litters per year; reproduction however only occurs in the summer.
+The young wean at 19 days and are sexually mature at 4 weeks.

 Physiology

 The Pallas's pika and many other subspecies show a mechanism called microbial nitrogen fixation.
 This is a very important mechanism consisting of an isolation of a bacterial community in the cecum and colon of the Pika called the nifH gene.
 Since Pallas's pika's diet consist of such poor feed, they need to have an adaptation such as this in order to provide the essential amino acids to their diet.
 These essential amino acids are supplied by the microorganisms produced by microbial nitrogen fixations.